Memeplexx/Olik/docs/without-a-framework/without-a-framework.md

 # No Framework

-Oulik can be used without any framework.
+Olik can be used without any framework.
 {: .fs-6 .fw-300 }